JuhyungSon/SimLab/README.md

 Simlab example version

-1.Download and install the unity.
+1.Download and install the unity (Unity Version: 2021.2.7f1).

 2.Download Chemical metaverse Hkust.apk to your computer and insert your Oculus device.